 💭Top Tip

-Put the crust on the pan before pouring the cheesecake mixture.
+Put the crust on a rimmed baking pan before pouring the cheesecake mixture into it.
 This makes it much easier to transfer the cheesecake from your counter to the oven.
 This is a fairly heavy batter, and we don't want the crust to crack!

 🥄Related